racket/racket/racket/src/start/README.txt

 entire list of paths must end with an additional NUL terminator, and the overall list must be less than 1024 bytes long.

+Under Windows, executables also embed a path to DLLs.
+For more information, see "..\worksp\README.txt".

+Paths to all other installation directories are found through a "config.rktd" file in a "configuration directory".
+Most paths that are specified in "config.rktd" have default values that are relative to the main collection directory.
+The paths of the configuration directory and main collection directory thus work together to determine a Racket configuration.
+A configuration directory may be embedded in an executable using the "coNFIg dIRECTORy:" tag similarly to "coLLECTs dIRECTORy:".

 As an alternative to editing an executable directly, the `create-embedding-executable` procedure from `compiler/embed` can be used to change the embedded path.
 For example, the following program